Blood and Cardiovascular diseasesDiseases and conditions

 • Rosacea also becomes more severe.

-• Skin becomes more sensitive.
+• And skin becomes more sensitive.

 Specific Skin Changes